I Want You (Marvin Gaye song): Cover versions

 In the same year, a large personnel participated in a cover of the song from Stanley Turrentine's The Man with the Sad Face.

 In 1990, British singer Robert Palmer covered "I Want You" as a medley with another Marvin Gaye song, "Mercy Mercy Me".
 The song was released as the third single from his tenth studio album, Don't Explain, in January 1991.
 The song reached number nine in the United Kingdom, six in Canada and sixteen pop (and four Adult Contemporary) in the United States.

-In 2003, Michael McDonald covered "I Want You" on his album "Motown".
+In 2003, Michael McDonald covered "I Want You" on his album Motown.

 In 2022, Kendrick Lamar sampled and interpolated "I Want You" on the standalone non-album single "The Heart Part 5", released prior to his album Mr. Morale & the Big Steppers.
 It later became available as a bonus track on the album.

 Madonna and Massive Attack version

 Background

-American singer Madonna recorded a cover version of "I Want You" with British trip-hop group Massive Attack for the Marvin Gaye tribute album Inner City Blues: The Music of Marvin Gaye (1995) and Madonna's ballad compilation album Something to Remember (1995).
+American singer Madonna recorded a cover version of "I Want You" with British trip-hop group Massive Attack for the Marvin Gaye tribute album Inner City Blues: The Music of Marvin Gaye (1995) and Madonna's first ballad compilation album, Something to Remember (1995).
 It was slated to be the first single from Something to Remember; a music video was shot and released to many media outlets, but legality problems between the Motown label and Madonna's record label prevented this from happening.
 Massive Attack later included the song on the special edition of their greatest hits compilation Collected in 2006.

 Over a year before the release of the album Motown Records, the record label in charge of assembling the artists for the compilation album approached Massive Attack and asked them to pick a song from Marvin Gaye's back catalogue to re-imagine and suggested they do a collaboration with Chaka Khan.
 A backing track was made to accommodate her vocals, but the recording sessions did not go well.
 The possibility came up briefly of working with Aaron Neville but this fell through as well because of legality issues.

 Record producer Nellee Hooper suggested Madonna as vocalist, as he had recently finished producing her 1994 Bedtime Stories album, and he set up a meeting with Massive Attack.
 Band members Daddy G and Mushroom never got the opportunity to meet Madonna during the recording sessions for the song, only 3D along with Hooper would meet with her in New York for a period of two days, record the vocals with her and then bring them back to their home city of Bristol to be worked on.
 Madonna was so impressed by the finished product that she chose to include the song as the first track on her 1995 compilation album Something to Remember.